dgaydukov/cert-aws/files/sa.md

 and now you have partitionKey - ORDER#orderID, sortKey - USER#userID/ITEM#itemID.
 If you have several address for single user, just add them as json attribute - until you have access pattern by address (like found all users by single address)
 So you store both profiles and orders in the same table, yet they have different attributes.
-DynamoDB - fully managed NoSQL key-value/document database, kind of mongo, but aws proprietary solution.
+DynamoDB - fully managed, highly available out of the box(there is no such thing as multi-AZ deployment and read replica) NoSQL key-value/document database, kind of mongo, but aws proprietary solution.
 Stores data across 3 AZ.
 It's serverless, so if you have to choose between DynamoDB/RDS if you are building serverless app - dynamoDB - your best choice.
 NoSql terminology
 * Row - item